gitpress-io/gitpress-docs/source/welcome.md

 ## The best reading experience

-GitPress is designed to showcase your writing and coding in the best way possible, with the fewest distractions to your readers.
+GitPress is built for developers, also designed to showcase writing and coding of every people in the best way possible, with the fewest distractions to your readers.

 GitPress spent a lot of time making sure the reading experience is great regardless of the device or screen type you’re using.